What is art therapy?

-Please note: If you are a workshop participant only, you will not go through a formal intake process to become one of Jennifer’s therapy clients, and are not required to complete the packet of New Client Forms.
-You will only have a couple of forms to sign, and these will be available when you arrive for your workshop session.
+Please note: If you are a Redefined workshop participant or a member of The Refined Process online program, you will not go through a formal intake process to become one of Jennifer’s therapy clients, and are not required to complete the packet of New Client Forms.
+Any necessary forms will be provided for you at the beginning of your workshop or program.

 What should I wear to art therapy?

 All of the supplies we’ll use are safe and non-toxic, however some materials such as paint, ink, and markers may stain your clothing.
 Therefore, I recommend wearing comfortable clothing that can get a little messy.
 I will also have aprons and smocks that you may use during your sessions.

 Can I do art therapy in addition to traditional talk therapy?